proximax-storage/dart-xpx-chain-sdk/README.md

 For more examples, go to our [wiki](https://github.com/proximax-storage/dart-xpx-catapult-sdk/wiki)

-## Acknowledgement ##

-This library is a fork of dart-xpx-catapult-sdk which was also contributed by ProximaX Limited to NEM Foundation.

 ## Contribution ##
 We'd love to get more people involved in the project.
 Please feel free to raise any issues or PR and we'll review your contribution.